rkulla/pydiction/README.md

 See my Tips section below for more.

 If you feel you're getting different results in your completion menu, it's probably because you don't have Vim set to ignore case.
-You can remedy this with ":set noic"
+You can remedy this with ":set noic".
+It also helps to type at least 2 letters before hitting Tab, to help Vim narrow down what you mean to complete.

 Usage (Dictionary generator)
 ============================